 Pictures with Santa – Should you Force Your Child to Sit with Mr. Clause

-Yes, it is that time of year again.
-The time of year where millions of thrilled and giddy children will be expected to dress up in their finest holiday (meaning itchy) apparel, plop on the lap of a big fat guy they don’t even know, who is wearing a red suit, sitting on a cardboard’ish black and shiny throne and tell him what they want for Christmas.
-All of this while well meaning and excited parents who normally freak out when their child approaches a stranger – stand back from afar smiling and taking pictures.
+Yes, it’s that time of year again.
+The time when millions of excited and giddy children are expected to dress up in their finest holiday (read: itchy) apparel, sit on the lap of a big, jolly stranger in a red suit, on a cardboard-like black and shiny throne, and tell him what they want for Christmas.
+All of this takes place while well-meaning, excited parents, who normally freak out when their child approaches a stranger, stand at a distance, smiling and snapping pictures.

-And we wonder why so many kids go completely nuts when its time to have pictures with Santa.
+And we wonder why so many kids go completely nuts when it’s time to take pictures with Santa.

-For one thing, for weeks all they have been hearing is “Santa is watching you!”
-“Santa might not bring you any presents if you keep acting badly.”
-With all this Santa shaming, talks of lumps of coals and no presents, many kids become slightly confused about whether Santa is actually friend or foe.
-Of course, they are scared.
-Kids think Santa can read their minds, and lie in bed at night starkly awake worried that he is watching them or spying on them like some sort of creepy stalker monitoring every move they make.
+For one thing, for weeks, they’ve been hearing: “Santa is watching you!” and “Santa might not bring you any presents if you don’t behave.”
+With all this Santa shaming and talk of lumps of coal and no presents, many kids become confused about whether Santa is actually a friend or foe.
+Of course, they’re scared.
+Kids think Santa can read their minds and lie awake at night, worried that he’s watching them or spying on them like some creepy stalker, monitoring every move they make.

 And you want your child to sit on his lap?

-Plus, let’s face it – whether you go visit the mall Santa, or the one at the town festival, there is something fake and shady about each and every one of them.
-Maybe it’s the spiked eggnog on their breath, or the fact that they are wearing black rubber rain boots instead of shiny laced up SANTA boots.
-Or maybe it is because they can see that the person behind the cotton ball hair and beard and mask is actually young, or even someone they know that makes them go sort of crazy.
-Or maybe it is just the utter willingness of parents to suddenly hand their kids over to this mysterious stranger that causes kids to scream and fuss.
-(And seriously Mom and Dad, have you ever asked yourself why these grown men would WANT to stick around a mall all day with a bunch of bratty kids and let them sit on his lap)
+Let’s face it—whether you visit the mall Santa or the one at the town festival, there’s something fake and shady about each and every one of them.
+Maybe it’s the spiked eggnog on their breath or the fact that they’re wearing black rubber rain boots instead of shiny, laced-up Santa boots.
+Or maybe it’s because kids can tell that the person behind the cotton-ball hair, beard, and mask is young, or even someone they know, which drives them crazy.
+Or maybe it’s just the willingness of parents to suddenly hand their kids over to this mysterious stranger that makes kids scream and fuss.
+(And seriously, Mom and Dad, have you ever asked yourself why these grown men want to spend their days at the mall with a bunch of bratty kids, letting them sit on their laps?)

-And let’s be real for a minute it, if you were to stand at the mall long enough and watch the way kids act when they get their picture taken with Santa, it becomes obvious that the whole thing is more important to the parents than the child.
-It’s the parents who are freaking out, and tweaking bows and straightening ties, and making a scene while the kid would be more than happy to just sit and look from afar at the wonderment that IS Santa.
-It is the parents looking for the instant upload to Facebook and Instagram so they can show off to the world just how perfectly their holiday season is going.
-It is the parents who want to make sure they write in the check on the imaginary list of things parents have to do when their kids are little.
+Let’s be real for a minute: If you were to stand at the mall long enough and observe how kids act during Santa pictures, it becomes obvious that the whole thing matters more to the parents than to the children.
+It’s the parents who are freaking out, tweaking bows, straightening ties, and making a scene, while the kids would be more than happy just to sit back and look at the wonder that is Santa from afar.
+It’s the parents who want the instant upload to Facebook and Instagram to show off their perfect holiday season.
+It’s the parents who need to check off that imaginary list of things they must do when their kids are little.

-Bottom line is that parents want their kids to sit on HIS lap.
-Why not traumatize kids more than we already do with all the elf shaming and Santa guilting tales we spew out of our mouths to our children to get them to ‘be good; during the month of December.
+Bottom line: Parents want their kids to sit on HIS lap.
+Why not traumatize them more than we already do with all the elf shaming and Santa guilt tales we tell to get our children to “be good” during the month of December?

-Truth is, that while the pictures are cute – YES, even the ones where the kid is screaming bloody murder, red faced with tears pouring down his or her face – we shouldn’t force our kids to sit on Santa’s lap.
+Truth is, while the pictures are cute—even the ones where the kid is screaming bloody murder, red-faced, with tears pouring down—maybe we shouldn’t force our kids to sit on Santa’s lap.

 Share: